mscharley/notes-nc/README.md

 1. No cloud syncing.
    - This is a lose/lose battle.
 We will never be able to support every provider, and most providers can already sync files.
 NextCloud treats the `/Notes` folder specially, but most providers can sync folders of files without any issues even if they have no specific special handling for markdown notes.
-   - If there is a way we can increase compatibility with your favourite provider without writing code specific to that provider, then please do let us know.
+   - If there is a way we can increase compatibility with your favourite provider then please do let us know.
 2. Metadata that can't be represented as part of the filesystem.
    - No hidden files for storing metadata.
    - Markdown front matter may be an exception to this non-goal, if some good uses for it are found.
 While this app doesn't use it, front matter is still fine in your markdown notes today.